 Woodland Adventures offers a selection of half-day activities that can be put together to make a full day.
 Each session starts with an introduction, includes a series of hands-on activities and finishes with a plenary and a story under our story tree.

-Follow compass directions to find special minibeast stamps around the Arboretum.
+- Orienteering (KS1/2) Follow compass directions to find special minibeast stamps around the Arboretum and draw their habitats.
 KS2 also measure distance and trace their route on a map.
 Use compass directions to find places in Leicestershire on a map.

 - Availability: March to November.
 (Orienteering - all year)

-- Duration: Activities 1 to 6 half a day.
+- Duration: Half a day.
 Choose two activities for a full day.
-EYFS themed days are full days.

-Please note that the venue for this programme is our satellite facility, the Attenborough Arboretum, and not the Botanic Garden itself.
+Please note that the venue is at our satellite facility, the Attenborough Arboretum, and not the Botanic Garden itself.

 To book please contact the Botanic Garden Education Office on 0116 271 2933 or email us.